djalbat/necessary/README.md

 request.end();
 ```

 In the following example the `queryStringFromQuery()` function from the HTTP utilities is used to encode the body of the request.
 Note that the `content-type` header is set explicitly.
-Also note that an instance of Node's [`Readable`](https://nodejs.org/api/stream.html#stream_class_stream_readable) class is created and piped to the request.
-Finally, note the use of the Readable class and the `pipe()` method on the response:
+Also note that an instance of Node's [`Readable`](https://nodejs.org/api/stream.html#stream_class_stream_readable) class is created and piped to the request object in order to make the request.

 ```
 const { Readable } = require("stream");